tommcgurl/frontend-resources/README.md

     + Build native applcations using React and javascript
     + This is truely an awesome concept.
     + This does not create a wrapper around a UIWebview, but instead uses React Components to render native applivation views.
-    + For now it only supports iOS.
+    + It supports both iOS and Android!
     + Check out my [post](#react-native-post) below on it.
 - [Aurelia](http://aurelia.io/) <a name="aurelia"></a>
     + Aurelia is a new framework from [Rob Eisenberg](http://eisenbergeffect.bluespire.com/)